 A 401(k) is an employer-sponsored retirement account that is hugely advantageous for retirement savings.
 Employers may offer to match up to a certain amount of their employees’ contributions, which is an excellent means of passively adding to retirement savings.

-High earners in particular should seek to take advantage of employee-sponsored 401(k) match programs.
-In 2024, individuals may calculate maximum contributions on up to $345,000 of earned income.
-(1)
+High earners should seek to take advantage of employee-sponsored 401(k) match programs.
+In 2024, individuals could calculate maximum contributions on up to $345,000 of earned income.
+We anticipate this to be updated for 2025 around mid-year (1).

 Conversely, a Roth 401(k) is a type of IRA that is funded with post-tax income, with no upfront tax break.
 But, distributions from a Roth IRA are tax-free in retirement.